dxfrontier/cds-ts-repository/README.md

 `updateLocaleTexts(localeCodeKeys: KeyValueType<T> & Locale, fieldsToUpdate: KeyValueType<T>): Promise<boolean>`

-The method allows you to update entries in the database that match the specified `localeCodeKey` with new values for specific fields.
+The `updateLocaleTexts` method allows you to update entries in the database that match the specified `localeCodeKeys` with new values for specific fields.

 `Parameters`